ben182/core/readme.md

     - Sets the app version in the .env file and sends a new release to bugsnag
     - The current git tag will be used as the current version

-In addition backup tasks are schedulded through the scheduler
+- Backup tasks schedulded through the scheduler
+- A new filesystem s3 driver for backups